wzulfikar/lifelog/tech/from-maverick-to-el-capitan.md

 Next try, cleaning permissions via **Disk Utility**.
 What I did was opening the **Disk Utility** app and clicked the **First Aid** button.
 It tooks a while, around 30 minutes perhaps.
 But once finished, I realized that my 4 years Macbook Air was *even faster!*

-So, by far, I've no regret upgrading my Macbook Air from Maverick to El Capitan.
 Some of noticable differences are:

 - Now I've spotlight with natural language search.
 The spotlight window is movable also, which is nice :v
 - More free space for my 256 SSD.
 Still not sure why, but once I upgraded to El Capitan, I've additional 20 GB.
 - Better memory management & performance (that's what I felt, compared to Maverick)

+So, by far, I've no regret upgrading my Macbook Air from Maverick to El Capitan.
+Nice!